-History filters judgment.
 When experienced governors sit down with new governors and reflect on the office, a strong consensus emerges concerning the critical elements for success.
-Veteran governors agree that success depends first and foremost on focus and commitment to a limited number of policy issues.
+Senior governors agree that success depends first and foremost on focus and commitment to a limited number of policy issues.
 Long after the names of your personnel are forgotten, once the discussions of your style of governing fades, the legacy of your administration will come down to the programs you championed.

-Success in the governorship depends first and foremost on focus.
-All of the tools, from the governor's personnel decisions to the decision-making processes and the use of the pulpit for communicating, should be used to achieve the governor's limited priorities.
+All tools, from the governor's personnel decisions to the decision-making processes and the use of the pulpit for communicating, should be used to achieve the governor's limited priorities.
 The governor's most precious resource-his or her time-should be used to vigorously pursue the established priority issues as these will guide the administration and form his/her legacy.
 Success in the governorship depends first and foremost on focus.
 The term should be committed to a limited number of issues and concentrate on them throughout.